EdwardMuturi/csv-processor/README.md

 ### Csv Processor
 * Open file manager and allow user to choose a `.csv` file
-* Display read data in a recyclerview (I know there is a better way to do it 🙂)
+* Display read data in a recyclerview
 * Currently supports a `.csv` file with 10 columns (heading)